Conradin Kreutzer: Biography

 Born in Meßkirch, Baden, Kreutzer abandoned his studies in the law (University of Freiburg) and went to Vienna about 1804, where he met Ludwig van Beethoven, Joseph Haydn and may have studied with Johann Georg Albrechtsberger, while he tried his hand unsuccessfully at singspiele.
-He spent 1811–12 in Stuttgart, where at least three of his operas were staged and he was awarded the post of Hofkapellmeister.
+He spent 1811–12 in Stuttgart, where at least three of his operas were staged and he was awarded the post of Hofkapellmeister, succeeding Franz Danzi.
 He was from 1812 to 1816 Kapellmeister to the king of Württemberg.
-Once he was successful, he became a prolific composer, and wrote a number of operas for the Theater am Kärntnertor, Theater in der Josefstadt and Theater an der Wien Vienna, which have disappeared from the stage.
+Once he was successful, he became a prolific composer, and wrote a number of operas for the Theater am Kärntnertor, Theater in der Josefstadt and Theater an der Wien in Vienna, which have disappeared from the stage.

 In 1840, he became conductor of the opera at Cologne.
 His daughters, Cecilia and Marie Kreutzer, were sopranos of some renown.

 Kreutzer owes his fame almost exclusively to Das Nachtlager in Granada (1834), which kept the stage for half a century in spite of changes in musical taste.
 It was written in the style of Carl Maria von Weber.
 The same qualities are found in Kreutzer's part-songs for men's voices, which at one time were extremely popular in Germany.
 Among these "Das ist der Tag des Herrn" ("The Lord's Day").
 His Septet for wind and strings, Op.
 62, remains in the chamber music repertory.
 He was one of the 50 composers who wrote a variation on a waltz of Anton Diabelli for Part II of the "Vaterländischer Künstlerverein" (published 1824).